Ariana Grande film excuse me, i love you to launch on Netflix

 The movie is a concert film from her 2019 Sweetener world tour.

+Ariana Grande has delivered fans the news they have all been waiting for: a Netflix film about her Sweetener world tour.

-Netflix has just announced a film, excuse me, i love you, starring pop sensation Ariana Grande will launch on the streaming network on Monday 21st December.
+excuse me, i love you will be out in time for Christmas on the streaming giant and will see the thank u, next hitmaker on stage during her epic 101 date tour.

-The news of the film has come out of nowhere and details are scarce, but it’s thought that it will be a concert performance.

-The 27-year-old US singer posted on Instagram: “dec 21st, a year after closing, the sweetener world tour is coming home to u”.
+The 27-year-old singing sensation shared the news on her Instagram, telling fans: “dec 21st, a year after closing, the sweetener world tour is coming home to u”.

-Grande’s Sweetener world tour comprised 101 shows between March and December 2019 and focused on the music from her 2018 album Sweetener and 2019’s Thank U, Next.
+The tour ran between March and December 2019 and largely included music from her albums Sweetener and thank u, next.

+Here’s all you need to know about excuse me, i love you.

 Ariana Grande’s excuse me, i love you release date